CPU Scheduling in Data Centers Using Asynchronous Finite-Time Distributed Coordination Mechanisms: Discussion

-The proposed scheme uses the industry standard CPU utilization model and is able to balance the workload allocation such that each node is allocated tasks proportional to its capabilities.
-Concretely, this model defines that the utilization of each CPU core is measured in the bounded range of $[0, 100]$ and indicates the utilization percentage for each individual core within a specified machine~\cite{vmware_performance_2018}.
-This effectively allows us to evenly distribute to load across all of the available network nodes loading to better overall cluster utilization.
-Note, that our experiments are designed to reflect practical data center deployments which implies that the network graphs considered will be of low diameter and have good connectivity.
 Interestingly, as per~\Cref{Algorithm_finitetimeRCwDelays} and a corollary of~\Cref{thm:finitercdelays} the convergence rate is only bounded by the network diameter and its maximum delay.
 More importantly, our particular setting implies that packet loss is assumed to be minimal in such deployments but not \textit{delays}.
 The delays can be attributed to processing and communication delays.
-Experiencing processing delays is common in data centers and in the presence of over-provisioned or straggler nodes. {Communication delays are mainly because of re-transmissions due to packet losses.
+Experiencing processing delays is common in data centers and in the presence of over-provisioned or straggler nodes.
+Communication delays are mainly because of re-transmissions due to packet losses.
 However, packet losses are not so common and, for this reason, we do not consider them in this work.
-Nevertheless, in case one wishes to consider packet losses as well, this can be achieved by establishing probabilistic guarantees for convergence based on the packet loss distribution.} However, that is beyond the context of this work and is left for future work.
+Nevertheless, in case one wishes to consider packet losses as well, this can be achieved by establishing probabilistic guarantees for convergence based on the packet loss distribution.
+However, that is beyond the context of this work and is left for future work.